sebastipa/TOSCA/docs/sphinx/source/01_user_guide/input_files/ibm.rst

 Both boundary conditions and wall models can be applied to the IBM fluid cells.
 BCs are reconstructed by first creating a fictitious ghost point on the surface normal (pointing outward) through the center of the fluid cell.
-The field of interest is then interpolated here using trilinear interpolation from the surrounding cells.
+The field of interest is then interpolated at this point using trilinear or triangular interpolation from the surrounding cells.
 This is then used to apply the boundary condition at the fluid cell, also considering the velocity of the IBM body.
-For wall models, teoretical laws of the wall are used, while for genral BCs a linear interpolation is employed.
-Optionally, one can also use two fictitious ghost points, which lead to a quadratic interpolation instead (less stable).
+For wall models, theoretical laws are used, while for slip and no-slip BCs a linear interpolation is employed.
+Optionally, one can also use two fictitious ghost points, which lead to a quadratic interpolation instead.

 The body surface mesh is read from an UCD file, which is a standard format for surface meshes (this format can be generated e.g. by PointWise).
-Notably, to read the UCD file in ParaView, the extension must me changed to *.inp*.
+Notably, to read the UCD file in ParaView, the extension must be changed to *.inp*.
 Finally, in TOSCA only the name of the file should be specified, thereby dropping the extension.
-Below is an example of a UCD file for a cuboid body, where each fase is split in two triangles:
+Below is an example of a UCD file for a cuboid, where each face is split in two triangles:

 .. code-block:: C